gmc-code/PC-algorithms/docs/flowcharts/flowcharts_process1.rst

 =================================================
-Flowcharts process1 Area of a rectangle
+Flowcharts Area of a rectangle
 =================================================

-| Process - Area of a rectangle
 | The pseudocode below calculates the area of a rectangle given the length and width of the sides.
 | When calculating the area, the value is put in the variable, A. This is known as assignment.
 A value is assigned to the variable, A.
 ``A  ←  l * w`` can be read out as "A gets l times w".